NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```
 The configuration file should look like this, so do the change that you need to.
 ```
 # part of the Debian GNU/Linux distribution.

 # Run memcached as a daemon.
 This command is implied, and is not needed for the
 # daemon to run.
 See the README.Debian that comes with this package for more
 # information.
 -d

 # Log memcached's output to /var/log/memcached
 logfile /var/log/memcached.log

 # Be verbose
 #-v

 # Be even more verbose (print client commands as well)
 #-vv

 # Start with a cap of 64 megs of memory.
 It's reasonable, and the daemon default
 # Note that the daemon will grow to this size, but does not start out holding this much
 # memory
 -m 64

 # Default connection port is 11211
- #-p 11211
+# -p 11211

 # Run the daemon as root.
 The start-memcached will default to running as root if no
 # -u command is present in this config file
- #-u memcache (original jobenvil)
+# -u memcache
 -u root

 # Specify which IP address to listen on.
 The default is to listen on all IP addresses
 # This parameter is one of the only security measures that memcached has, so make sure
 # it's listening on a firewalled interface.
- #-l 127.0.0.1i (original)
+# -l 127.0.0.1i (original)
 -s /var/run/memcached.sock
 -a 0766

 # Limit the number of simultaneous incoming connections.
 The daemon default is 1024
 # -c 1024

 # Lock down all paged memory.
 Consult with the README and homepage before you do this
 # -k

 # Return error when memory is exhausted (rather than removing items)
 -M

 # Maximize core file limit
 # -r
 ```
 It's hard to tell for me how much memory you should use for Memcached, you can change it in the "-m 64" line and replace 64 with the amount of memory you want it's written in MB.
 I personly uses 1024 and that works for me.